 Lens wise there are plenty to choose from, and apparently you can even use Panasonic lenses, but if you just want to stick with the kit lens, you won’t be disappointed.
-Though I hope to get myself the 45mm lens too at some point.
+The 45mm lens in particular is great for portrait photography.

-I’ve heard that due to the selfie screen flipping down, this actually prevents you mounting it onto a tripod when filming/taking shots.
-It’s not an issue for me as I’m not a YouTuber, but for those that are, I can see why it’s a problem.
+Design fault: due to the selfie screen flipping down, this actually prevents you mounting it onto a tripod when filming/taking shots.

-Whilst I still love my DSLR, I can honestly see myself using the Olympus more.
-The Olympus Pen has absolutely revolutionised blogging and social media for me.
-Being able to blog and upload high quality shots on the go is something I will be eternally grateful for.
+Whilst I still love the DSLR, I will move over to this camera full time now.
+The Olympus Pen has absolutely revolutionised blogging and social media for me – being able to blog and upload high quality shots on the go is something I will be eternally grateful for!

 Buy the Olympus Pen E-PL7 Camera.